SVUIT/AI-assistant/README.md

 - Proxy server: The proxy server is responsible for creating and closing sockets, as well as managing the creation and deletion of service containers.
 It also ensures per-user containerization.

-- Add gemini api key to .env file
+- Add gemini api key to .env file in Backend/AI-chat-backend
 ## Run the project

 ### Run frontend code